JustusWest/JustusWest.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior Computer Science and Psychology double major at Loyola Marymount University.
+I am currently a PhD Student at Temple University in the Computer and Information Science Department.
 This is the homepage to my github.io site!

 Navigate to Portfolio to see some of the projects I've worked on and CV to learn more about me.